-For other positions in our education program, please visit our Educonnexion web site.
+For positions in our education program, please visit our Educonnexion web site.

 Volunteer position: Translator, English to French.
 Assist with communications (eg. social media, email).
 Jan-May 2017 (flexible) 4hours/week.
 1 position.
 Position filled.

 Volunteer position.
 Writer for Upstream Journal.
 Research and write for our on-line magazine.
-Sept-Dec 2017 (flexible) 4 hours/week in-office, plus other hours.
+Sept-Dec 2017 and/or Jan-May 2018 (flexible) 4 hours/week in-office, plus other hours.
 May be expanded to internship, 150 hours minimum.
 4 positions.

 Internship & volunteer positions: Advocacy on human rights in global finance.
-Sept-Dec 2017 (flexible).
+January-May 2018 (flexible).
 Internships are 150 hours minimum, unpaid.

 Please note that we do not accept interns or volunteers in our advocacy program or for our magazine in June, July and August.